FAQs Updated March 31, 2011

 Kent Island, Maryland

 We arrived in Cozumel Friday April 3 to perfect weather, which held true our entire 10 day trip.
-My wife left her wallet at the immigration stand as we checked our party through.
-A very nice woman, Rhoda, from Michigan, found her wallet moments later.
 We picked up our bags, stressed through the x-ray of the bags, purchased our van tickets and waited in the van to leave for El Cantil.
 During the x-ray, the inspectors picked through each food item so make sure not to bring any meat or cheese, they will take it if seen.
-The nice woman from Michigan, Rhoda, attempted to find the holder of the wallet but we were already in the van and did not see her attempts.
-As we arrived at the condo, my wife realized her wallet was gone.
-A panicked trip to the airport yielded no wallet.
-As she was talking to me on the phone, on the way back to the condo, Rhonda, who had arrived at El Coz, called our home in Maryland with the fact she had our wallet.
-The taxi quickly turned to the north, greeted Rhonda and gathered the wallet, what a relief.
-Thank you so much, Rhonda.

 We have a full fridge and dive boat reservations for the week.
 Our first night we have dinner at Los Otates, which we always find good.
 Pozole, frijoles charros, guacamole, etc. We finish our night with a trip to the plaza and Tony Rome’s to say hey and our first night is done.

 My regular dive op was not working Saturday so I booked a dive trip on Belinda, The fast boat of Aqua Safari.
-Thanks Georgina for last minute reservations.
-Joining me was DS2 from this, and other boards about Cozumel.
-She now has a home on Cozumel and is always doing something for the people of Cozumel.
-Salute Debbie.
-We are off to Colombia; DM Mariano is our guide today.
+We are off to Colombia Reef; DM Mariano is our guide today.
 He is very good and of course he finds a pipe horse and a seahorse.
 Deb is very busy with her reef research.
 Our second dive is at Colombia Shallows, always fun, and we are back at the dock by 1 p.m.

 I have some prep and baking to do for some guest I have coming to the condo Palm Sunday.
-Albert from Primas/Wynstons was good enough to sell me a whole beef tenderloin.
-They sell USDA choice meats at the restaurant.
 We are going to Kelly’s for the Final Four.
 They had lots of big screen viewing available.
 We had dinners, appetizers and a few drinks, $1100 pesos for six of us.
 Back to the square for some music and we are home by 10 p.m.

 I had no diving planned for Sunday and Monday.
 We have a dinner party today and our family is going to Punta Sur parque on Monday.
 Our dinner and swim party Palm Sunday was such fun.
 Jeremy and his crew from the Jewfish, Captain Francisco and mate Ricardo and their families joined us.
 Jeremy and his crew from Living Underwater spoil me so much on the boat I wanted to return the favor.
 Debbie (DS2) from the boards also joined us.
 Along with roast beef I also had fried chicken, mashed potatoes and for dessert chocolate coconut torte and banana cream pie.
 Good ole home cooking Americano style.
 After dinner we swam for a couple hours before everyone headed out around 7 p.m.
 Our family once again headed to the plaza for the traditional Sunday night activities.